Geopolitical Report 2785-2598 Volume 12 Issue 13

 Undeniably, since the rise of the Taliban in Afghanistan, Tajikistan has supported a firm policy against a possible Taliban Government supporting the National Resistance Front of Afghanistan in Panjshir and discussing with regional and international actors issues related to borders control, security, and counter-terrorism (Relazioni Tagikistan-Afghanistan e possibile escalation regionale).

-Iran also aims at playing a leading role in Tajikistan, exploiting common cultural and historical background even though the relations between Tehran and Dushanbe have deteriorated at the end of 2015.
+Iran also aims to play a leading role in Tajikistan, exploiting common cultural and historical backgrounds even though the relations between Tehran and Dushanbe deteriorated at the end of 2015.
 Tajikistan openly and indirectly accused the Iranian authorities of supporting the Hizbi Nahzati Islomii Tojikiston (Islamic Renaissance Party), banned in the country, and Tehran blamed Dushanbe for disappearing millions of dollars transferred there by Babak Zanjani.
 However, over the past three years, the relations between these two countries have warmed up again.
 The Islamic Republic of Iran has demonstrated its desire to strengthen economic, security and political cooperation with the Tajik Government.
 Considering that Iran took part in two large projects in Tajikistan, the Istiklol Tunnel and the Sangtuda-2 Hydroelectric Power Plant (HPP), enhancing energy, economic, and security cooperation might finally help Tehran to affirm its presence in Tajikistan, therefore in Central Asia, and cooperate with Dushanbe over Afghanistan.

-As reported recently, India is highly interested in enhancing its partnership and cooperation with Tajikistan in different sectors, first among all the military field (Indian interests in Tajikistan in the emerging regional dynamics).
+As reported recently, India is highly interested in enhancing its partnership and cooperation with Tajikistan in different sectors, especially the military field (Indian interests in Tajikistan in the emerging regional dynamics).
 Since New Delhi aims to establish its presence in Central Asia and counter Beijing’s Belt and Road Initiative and the Taliban Government in Afghanistan backed by Pakistan, India has targeted Tajikistan to intensify its military activities in the Ayni airbase (or Gissan military airfield – GMA) and Farkhor Air Base.

-Recently, Dushanbe has also attempted to attract Anakara’s interest by inviting Turkish companies to invest in domestic economic development projects.
+Recently, Dushanbe has also attempted to attract Ankara’s interest by inviting Turkish companies to invest in domestic economic development projects.
 Although Tajikistan is not part of the Cooperation Council of Turkic-Speaking States, Ankara is interested in entire Central Asia promoting pan-Turkism and economic partnership (Turkey and pan-Turkism in Central Asia: challenges for Russia and China).

 Considering recent talks between China and Kyrgyzstan about security cooperation (China and Kyrgyzstan strengthened security cooperation), it is possible to foresee Beijing’s attempt to establish military bases in the region to avoid U.S. military presence in Central Asia as recently suggested by the U.S. Administration to support local republics in securing and stabilising the area after U.S. troops withdrawal from Afghanistan.
 Furthermore, the Chinese military presence in Central Asia, particularly in Tajikistan, might help Beijing to control Russian activities in the region and local actors.